Mingalexchen/cpsc531-02-Project-Delivery/README.md

 Note:
 --- make sure provided sample data are in the same folder as python files, or program will fail to find them.
 --- Only tested on ubuntu 20.04.
 No guarantee that it will run on other OS.
 --- Program will fail if you do not remove existing output files.

 ## Sample Outputs
 Sample outputs are provided for compare_result.py and compare_result_all.py

+---
-StepX_result are output files for compare_result.py
+### stepX_result are output files for compare_result.py
 X represents the step indicated in compare_result.py.

 This part contains very little data, and only for the purpose of explaining how the program works.
 Only one row is valid and output to the step3 sample output.

+---
-difference_* are output files for compare_result_all.py
+### difference_* are output files for compare_result_all.py
 The value after _ represents the time difference bewteen observation and prediction

 EX: difference_30 contains difference between
     prediction of level that is calculated with data from 30mins before the time indicated by the key
     and